 You will find Agnès and her team there from mid June to mid September and again from mid January to mid April.
 They provide an all day restaurant service with a bar.

-Open Fire or Wood Burner, Garden, Bar, Storage
+Bar, Duvets, Garden, Open Fire or Wood Burner, Sheets, Storage